Pizza Sharing is PPA-hard: Introduction

 It has been shown by \cite{KRS16} that, given $n$ masses, there always exists a \emph{square-cut-path} (termed \emph{\scut-path}) which makes at most $n-1$ turns and simultaneously bisects all of the masses.
-This holds even if the \scut-path is required to be \emph{$y$-monotone}, meaning that the path never moves downwards.
+This holds even if the \scut-path is required to be \emph{$y$-monotone}, meaning that someone moving on the path would either never head South or never head North (e.g., \cref{fig:cuts-and-paths-c}).

+Two-dimensional fair division is usually called \textit{land division} in the literature.
+Land division is a prominent topic of interest in the Economics and AI communities that studies ways of fairly allocating two-dimensional objects among $n$ agents \cite{C05, SNHA17, SNHA20, ESS21, AD15, IH09, H11}.
+Popular mathematical descriptions of fair division problems first appeared in \cite{S48}, and since then, the existence of allocations under various fairness criteria have been extensively studied, together with algorithms that achieve them.
+These problems find applications from division of resources on land itself, to the Law of the Sea \cite{SS03-Consensus}, to redistricting \cite{L09, LS14}.